crmne/paolino.me/_posts/2026-03-17-comb-shaped-slices.md

 Then you listen to your customers.
 "This is cool, but I use X." You take the suggestion.
 You think about it.
 Sometimes you build it, sometimes you don't.
 One tooth at a time.

 The shape that emerges is yours.
 Not because you planned it on a whiteboard, but because you started from yourself and grew outward.
 It works for the small teams, the freelancers, the music collectives, the people who don't have an IT department and don't want one.
-It's a comb — not a strategy you choose, but what naturally happens when you're small and you give a damn.
+It's a comb: not a strategy you choose, but what naturally happens when you're small and you give a damn.

 There's a reason people still choose Basecamp over Monday.com, or Linear over Jira, or Hey over Gmail.
 It's not because the small player has more features.
 It's because someone built it for themselves first, and that resonated.
 The entire market doesn't need to resonate with you.
 Just enough of it.